- What is SUSE Cloud?

 What is SUSE Cloud?

-Built for today's enterprise, SUSE Cloud is an automated cloud computing platform that enables IT organizations to rapidly deploy and easily manage Infrastructure-as-a-Service private clouds.
+Built for today's enterprise, SUSE Cloud is an automated cloud computing platform that enables organizations to rapidly deploy and easily manage highly available, mixed hypervisor, OpenStack private clouds.
 SUSE Cloud combines the power of OpenStack and other open source projects, such as Ceph, with the excellence of SUSE engineering and support.
 This enables enterprises to improve resource utilization and speed the delivery of IT services across a secure, compliant and fully supported cloud environment.
-As a result, organizations can react faster to the changing needs of the business, and improve service delivery and reduce future operational and capital costs.
+As a result, organizations can react faster to the changing needs of the business, improve service delivery and reduce future operational and capital costs.

 What are the components of SUSE Cloud?